jarnaldich/jarnaldich.github.com/_posts/2011-08-07-raw-strings-in-racket.markdown

 feature to be implemented in Racket thanks to the language's ability to extend its own syntax.

+__2011-08-14 UPDATE:__ This article can be used as a tutorial for implementing readtable extensions to Racket.
+If you just want the functionality, you can achieve it with the ``at-exp`` language, already included in Racket's distribution.
+Just skip to the <a href="#at-exp">at-exp</a> section at the end of this tutorial to see how.

 # The problem

 This will probably sound familiar to any of you using windows paths or